leo-colisson/proof-at-the-end/README.md

 \let\endproof\undefined
 \usepackage{amsthm}
 ```
 but ensure that `amsthm` does not produce additional conflicts.
+This method will write `Proof of Lemma X.` before starting the proof.

 ## Changelog